-Obviously, lenders ordinarily prefer recourse loans, but will grant nonrecourse loans in various circumstances.19 Many businesses can get nonrecourse loans based on their assets.
+Obviously, lenders ordinarily prefer recourse loans, but will grant nonrecourse loans in various circumstances.
+Many businesses can get nonrecourse loans based on their assets.
 Some states bar deficiency judgments for residential mortgages, which makes them nonrecourse loans.
 Other states bar deficiency judgments unless there is a judicial foreclosure, with its greater expense and greater procedural protections for the borrower.
 Still others limit the amount of any deficiency judgment to the difference between the principal balance and the property's fair market value at the time of foreclosure - this limit recognizes that foreclosed properties often sell for below market value for a variety of reasons, including buyers' uncertainty about the true condition of the property and the limited number of potential buyers who bid at foreclosure sales.
 (Historically, the mortgagee is often the only bidder at a foreclosure sale.
 Why would this be true?)

 Even states that allow deficiency judgments generally recognize an exception: if the sale price shocks the conscience, then a deficiency judgment may not be allowed.
 More generally, even in the absence of a potential deficiency judgment, the foreclosing entity has a limited duty of good faith to the mortgagor in seeking an acceptable price at the sale.
 However, mere inadequacy of price will not invalidate a sale in the absence of fraud, unfairness, or procedural problems that deterred bidding.
 As a result, very low sale prices are sometimes accepted by courts.
 Compare Moeller v.
 Lien, 30 Cal.
 Rptr.
 2d 777 (Ct.
 App.
 1994) (sale at 25% of market value was acceptable where sale was to bona fide purchaser and there was no irregularity in the sale procedure), with Murphy v.
 Fin.
 Dev.
 Corp., 495 A.2d 1245 (N.H.
-1985) (finding that mortgagee violated duty to mortgagor when (1) sale was rescheduled and poorly advertised, (2) sale price was so low that it wiped out substantial equity for homeowners, and (3) mortgagee quickly resold property at substantially higher price).
+1985) (finding that mortgagee violated duty

-19 In fact, the basic idea of a corporation is a way of limiting a lender's recourse: before the corporate form, if a business owner went bust, creditors could go after the owner's personal assets until they were gone.
+&lt;sup>19 In fact, the basic idea of a corporation is a way of limiting a lender's recourse: before the corporate form, if a business owner went bust, creditors could go after the owner's personal assets until they were gone.
 The corporation allows shareholders/owners to limit their liability to the extent of the corporation's assets.
 If a person owned shares of Lehman Brothers, its creditors could make her shares worthless, but they couldn't make her pay Lehman Brothers' debts.